shoorick/cv/sparse.md

 # Alexander Sapozhnikov

-### Full stack developer
+**Full stack developer**

-Looking for projects that will allow me to develop as Perl, PHP, Python, Ruby or JavaScript programmer.
+Experienced web developer with 20+ years of expertise in Perl, PHP, Python, Ruby and JavaScript.

-Worked as web developer for 20+ years mostly as a backend software engineer.
-Also worked as team lead and project manager, provided long term site support.
+Seeking projects that will leverage my technical skills and background in both development and team leadership.

 ## Experience